IngmarBitter/defenders/md/GodAttributes/GodOmnicience.slides.md

 * God possesses all knowledge
   * Complete and perfect
   * Infinite in scope
-* Is an intellectual attribute of God
+* An intellectual attribute of God

 ---